SiSanchopancho/TwoStepSDFM/README.md

 ## Acknowledgements

-This work is partially based on the LARS-EN and SPCA algorithms found in Zou et al. (2020).
+This work is partially based on the LARS-EN and SPCA algorithms found in Zou et al. (2020) and the procedure to estimate the number of factors in latent factor models found in Onatski (2009b).

 ## Contributing